About MankatoPage address: http://www.mnsu.edu/about/mankatoprofile.html

 Minnesota State University, Mankato The largest post-secondary institution in southern Minnesota.

 South Central College Offers certificate, diploma and Associate of Applied Science degrees.

 Bethany Lutheran College A private liberal arts school.

 Rasmussen College Offers two-year programs in a wide variety of business subjects.

-Gustavus Adolphus College A private, residential college located in St. Peter, MN.
+Gustavus Adolphus College A private, residential college located in St. Peter, Minn.

 The communities of Mankato/North Mankato are a regional retail center for southern Minnesota and northern Iowa.
-There are specialty shops, a shopping mall with over 100 stores, an array of restaurants from casual to fine dining, coffee houses, and places of accommodation ranging from a bed and breakfast, a full service hotel, to camping sites.
-The Farmer's Market offers buyers the opportunity to buy fresh produce from June through October.
+There are specialty shops, a shopping mall with more than 100 stores, an array of restaurants from casual to fine dining, coffee houses, and places of accommodation ranging from a bed and breakfast, a full service hotel, to camping sites.
+The Farmer's Market offers shoppers the opportunity to buy fresh produce from June through October.